 Pacing in narrative works much the same way as pacing in music; short, fast beats will accelerate the heart rate and give the rhythm a sense of urgency.
 You can use this to build suspense and grab hold of your reader’s emotions.

 3. Magpie Murders by Anthony Horowitz

-Magpie Murders is a murder mystery within a murder mystery, and uses several moments of suspense to keep the reader glued to the page.
+Magpie Murders is a murder mystery within a murder mystery, and uses several moments of surprise and suspense to keep the reader glued to the page.
 One of the most suspenseful scenes comes towards the end, when the protagonist finally uncovers the killer—someone she had thought to be a friend:

 I was glad that Charles had made it easier for me.
 The two of us had known each other for a very long time and I was determined that we were going to be civilised.
 I still wasn’t sure what would happen next.
 I assumed that Charles would telephone Detective Superintendent Locke and turn himself in.